estellechoi/TIL/docs/typescript/cheatsheet.md

 <br />

-Enum members get number type `0` value if not initialized with specific value.
+Initialize members if needed like below.

 ```typescript
 enum City {